ugowe/locationTrivia-DataStoreRelationships-ios-0616/README.md

 4. Create a new view controller named `FISAddLocationViewController` that will be presented modally from the locations table view controller.
   * Add three text fields for the name, latitude, and longitude.
 Set their accessibility labels & identifiers to `@"nameField"`, `@"latitudeField`, and `@"longitudeField"` respectively.
-  * Add two buttons, one to "cancel" adding a location, and one to "submit" a new location with the information entered in the text fields.
-Set their accessibility labels & identifiers to `@"cancelButton"` and `@"submitButton"` respectively.
+  * Add two buttons, one to "cancel" adding a location, and one to "save" a new location with the information entered in the text fields.
+Set their accessibility labels & identifiers to `@"cancelButton"` and `@"saveButton"` respectively.
   * When the "cancel" button is tapped, dismiss the view controller.
   * When the "submit" button is tapped, use the information in the text fields to create new a instance of `FISLocation` and add it the the data store's `locations` array.
 Then dismiss the view controller.